-In this blog post three of the world’s leading African elephant conservationists offer hope and inspiration for saving elephants, the largest land animal on earth, from extinction.
+Three of the world’s leading African elephant conservationists offer hope and inspiration for saving elephants, the largest land animal on earth, from extinction.

 What gives Iain Douglas-Hamilton hope and inspiration for saving elephants?

 “Various collaborations of concerned individuals, non-governmental organizations (NGOs), institutions and governments playing such a big role in demand reduction gives me such joy and hope that we are all working together to ensure the survival of elephants.
-Whenever I feel down I go and hang out with the elephants in Samburu (Kenya), who are very used to me and allow me into their world to watch as a silent observer.
+Whenever I feel down, I go and hang out with the elephants in Samburu (Kenya), who are very used to me and allow me into their world to watch as a silent observer.
 I see the young mothers who have grown up from childhood, and I get my elephant fix for a few hours.
 This re-invigorates me to face and combat the awful realities of the elephants’ situation in Africa today.”

-American born, Cynthia Moss moved to Africa in 1968 and has spent the past 47 years in Kenya studying elephants and working for their conservation with the Amboseli Trust for Elephants.
+American-born Cynthia Moss moved to Africa in 1968 and has spent the past 47 years in Kenya studying elephants and working for their conservation with the Amboseli Trust for Elephants.

 How does Cynthia Moss stay inspired?

 “It’s not difficult to stay inspired when one is dealing with elephants.
 They are infinitely inspirational—long-lived, intelligent, intensely social, charismatic, empathetic, amusing, endearing and more.
 Anyone could be inspired by elephants without ever seeing them in the wild.
 Of course, there are bad days when it seems impossible to conserve elephants, but I have never once thought of giving up.
-There is nothing heroic or commendable about my position, there is simply no choice for me.”
+There is nothing heroic or commendable about my position; there is simply no choice for me.”

 How does Daphne Sheldrick stay inspired?

 “By involving oneself in the natural world, one understands that the other beings that share our planet home have to cope with far worse traumas [than we], and yet find the courage to turn the page and focus on the living.
-The elephants in particular have given me the strength to emulate them in this way.
+The elephants, in particular, have given me the strength to emulate them in this way.
 There are always highs and lows in the work I do, but one simply has to cope and accept the rough with the smooth!”

-*All quotes are excerpts from my book: Saving Wild, Inspiration From 50 Leading Conservationists which is available on Amazon.
+*All quotes are excerpts from my book Saving Wild, Inspiration From 50 Leading Conservationists, which is available on Amazon.